KarkiAdit/LearnBasicMath/README.md

 The main program consists of 5 different Mathematical operations options:

-1. Function: Consists of domain and range finding algorithms for a linear algebraic-functions
+1. Function: Consists of domain and range finding algorithms for linear algebraic-functions

-2. Equations: Consists of factorization algorithms for finding the roots of a quadratic equation and common-solution-algorithms for two simultaneous linear equations
+2. Equations: Consists of factorization algorithms for finding the roots of quadratic equations and common-solution-algorithms for two simultaneous linear equations

 3. Conversion: Consists of hr:min:sec conversion algorithms for any given time, km:meter:cm conversion algorithms for any given distance, and currency conversion algorithms